SemCoder: Training Code Language Models with Comprehensive Semantics Reasoning: Abstract

 \section{Abstract}

 Code Large Language Models (Code LLMs) have excelled at tasks like code completion but often miss deeper semantics such as execution effects and dynamic states.
-This paper aims to bridge the gap between Code LLMs' reliance on static text data and the need for thorough semantic understanding for complex tasks like debugging and program repair.
-We introduce a novel strategy to train Code LLMs with comprehensive semantics, encompassing high-level functional descriptions, local execution effects of individual statements, and overall input/output behavior, thereby linking static code text with dynamic execution states.
-We begin by collecting \dataset, a clean code corpus of fully executable samples with functional descriptions and execution tracing.
-We propose training Code LLMs to write code and represent and reason about execution behaviors using natural language, mimicking human verbal debugging.
-This approach led to the development of \model, a Code LLM with only 6.7B parameters, which shows competitive performance with GPT-3.5-turbo on code generation and execution reasoning tasks. \model achieves 81.1\% on HumanEval (GPT-3.5-turbo: 76.8\%) and 54.5\% on CRUXEval-I (GPT-3.5-turbo: 50.3\%).
+This paper aims to bridge the gap between Code LLMs' reliance on static text data and the need for semantic understanding for complex tasks like debugging and program repair.
+We introduce a novel strategy, \textit{monologue reasoning}, to train Code LLMs to reason comprehensive semantics, encompassing high-level functional descriptions, local execution effects of individual statements, and overall input/output behavior, thereby linking static code text with dynamic execution states.
+We begin by collecting \dataset, a clean Python corpus of fully executable code samples with functional descriptions and test cases.
+We propose training Code LLMs not only to write code but also to understand code semantics by reasoning about key properties, constraints, and execution behaviors using natural language, mimicking human verbal debugging, i.e., rubber-duck debugging.
+This approach led to the development of \model, a Code LLM with only 6.7B parameters, which shows competitive performance with GPT-3.5-turbo on code generation and execution reasoning tasks. \model achieves 79.3\% on HumanEval (GPT-3.5-turbo: 76.8\%), 63.6\% on CRUXEval-I (GPT-3.5-turbo: 50.3\%), and 63.9\% on CRUXEval-O (GPT-3.5-turbo: 59.0\%).
 We also study the effectiveness of \model's monologue-style execution reasoning compared to concrete scratchpad reasoning, showing that our approach integrates semantics from multiple dimensions more smoothly.
 Finally, we demonstrate the potential of applying learned semantics to improve Code LLMs' debugging and self-refining capabilities.
+Our data, code, and models are available at: \url{https://github.com/ARiSE-Lab/SemCoder}.